james-priest/100-days-of-code-log-r4/README.md

 Lastly, he covered additional examples of imperative vs declarative code and the benefits of declarative.

-See [my notes](https://james-priest.github.io/tm-react-fundamentals/react-fundamentals.html) to get a better sense of the material covered including:
+See my notes [React Fundamentals 1.
+Why React](https://james-priest.github.io/tm-react-fundamentals/react-fundamentals.html) to get a better sense of the material covered including:

 - Why React
 - The React Ecosystem
 - Imperative vs. Declarative